danbolt/Potato-Cyborg-Temple-Espionage/README.md

 1. Run a web server pointing at the repo's root directory.
 Then, open a web browser and point to that server.

 ## I have a question!
 Something broke!
-Feel free to email Daniel me.
+Feel free to email me.